omarkammouna/omarkammouna.github.io/_posts/2023-6-15-Python3onwsl2.md

 ![creat-python-file](/assets/Images/createfile.png)
 1.I created a python script test.py and opened it with Vim so that I don't need to leave the terminal.
 You can use any text editor

-# note: if you open vim in order to code you have to press "qa" and hit "Enter"
+>  note: if you open vim in order to code you have to press "qa" and hit "Enter"
 ![creat-python-script](/assets/Images/createscript.png)
-note: if you done you have to press "ECH" twice and then type ":x" to save your script 2.you can type this command in order to run your script
+> note :  if you done you have to press "ECH" twice and then type ":x" to save your script 2.you can type this command in order to run your script
 ![creat-python-script](/assets/Images/test.png)
 3.you should get this output